 Homura Akemi was a shy, introverted transfer student, she met Madoka on her first day of school and was later rescued by Madoka and Mami who revealed that they are Magical Girls.

 Then Walpurgisnacht arrives, and Mami dies in battle (again).
 Madoka takes the enormous Witch one on one, she wins but sacrifices her life in the end.

-Homura Akemi, grieving over the lifeless body of her best friend, makes a wish that she could meet Madoka all over again, but instead ofd Madoka protecting her, she would protect Madoka.
+Homura Akemi, grieving over the lifeless body of her best friend, makes a wish that she could meet Madoka all over again, but instead of Madoka protecting her, she would protect Madoka.

 Kyubey grants her wish, giving her the power to rewind time back to the month when she woke up in the hospital and went to school to meet Madoka.
 And she tries to save Madoka from dying.

-Key word is tries.
-And Fails, just like Anakin.
+The keyword is tries.
+And fails, just like Anakin.

 Like Homura Akemi, Anakin Skywalker can see the future, but unlike Homura, he cannot rewind time to try prevent the future, as Homura keeps time looping back into the past to try to prevent Madoka from making a contract with Kyubey.